 The order also provided that borrowers would pay no interest on federal student loans through Dec.
 31, 2020.

 To suspend payments, borrowers should contact their service providers and enroll in the forbearance program.

 If you can afford to make payments, all of the money will go toward reducing your balance, since no interest charges are being collected.
 It’s a great way to get ahead.

 Federal Reserve Cuts Interest Rate to 0%

-The Federal Reserve did its part to slow the economic downturn by reducing interest rates to 0%, but the move hasn’t helped its intended targets: a stable stock market and lower borrowing rates for consumers and small businesses.
+The Federal Reserve did its part to slow the economic downturn by reducing interest rates to 0%.

 Small Business Administration Provides Access to Loans

 The coronavirus could be lethal for small businesses, considered the economic lifeline in most communities, but the Small Business Administration is trying to prevent that.

 The SBA is offering low-interest working capital loans of up to $2 million for small business and nonprofit agencies affected by COVID-19.
 Small businesses would pay 3.75% interest on the loans and nonprofits would pay 2.75% for terms of up to 30 years.

 Many states and cities are offering low-interest loans for small businesses.
 More information is available on the SBA website.